wp-plugins/constant-contact-api/readme.txt

 == Frequently Asked Questions ==

-= Do I need a Constant Contact account for this plugin? = This plugin requires a <a href="http://www.constantcontact.com/index.jsp" rel="nofollow" title="Sign up for Constant Contact">Constant Contact account</a>  (affiliate link).
+= Do I need a Constant Contact account for this plugin? = This plugin requires a <a href="http://www.constantcontact.com/index.jsp" rel="nofollow" title="Sign up for Constant Contact">Constant Contact account</a>.

 Constant Contact is a great email marketing company -- their rates are determined by the number of contacts in your list, not how many emails you send.
-This means you can send unlimited emails per month for one fixed rate! <a href="http://www.constantcontact.com/features/signup.jsp" title="Try out Constant Contact today" rel="nofollow">Give it a test run</a>  (affiliate link).
+This means you can send unlimited emails per month for one fixed rate! <a href="http://www.constantcontact.com/features/signup.jsp" title="Try out Constant Contact today" rel="nofollow">Give it a test run</a>.

 = Is there shortcode support? =